Does Water Give You Energy? The Link Between Dehydration and Fatigue

 In fact, studies show that dehydration can directly impact your ability to think clearly and make decisions.
 Studies have shown that dehydration causes declines in short-term memory, psychomotor and working memory skills, and the quality of your mood and energy.

 To avoid the negative effects of dehydration on energy levels and overall health, you need to develop a hydration plan.
-Read on to learn more about what a dehydration plan looks like and how an oral rehydration solution like DripDrop ORS can help you avoid low energy levels caused by dehydration.

 How You Can Develop a Hydration Plan